-My Suit Is Also Super: Many Brick types' Nigh-Invulnerability extends to their clothing and even weapons, which is explained by their invulnerability being due to psychokinetic forcefields.
-Not to mention Loophole's super-armour, which epitomises super armour in general - almost all the devisors and gadgeteers have some level of this.
+My Suit Is Also Super: Many Brick types' Nigh-Invulnerability extends to their clothing and weapons, which is explained by their invulnerability being due to psychokinetic forcefields.
+Loophole's super-armour, which epitomises super armour in general - almost all the devisors and gadgeteers have some level of this.
 In fact, a lot of the school uniforms have some level of armour - particularly if Cecilia Rogers made them.

 Loophole invents a new fabric called Kevra that combines the characteristics of Kevlar and Lycra and can be used to make virtually any clothing bulletproof.
 Mega-girl's father is the first NYPD officer saved by a kevra uniform.

 Inverted by Tennyo, who often comes out of battles virtually or fully naked because her body is far tougher than any conceivable suit could ever be.
 Unfortunately, she's also rather shy.

 Mythology Gag: about as common as the BrickJokes, more so in the vignettes and side stories.
 For example Vamp's first POV story has her wondering why the Whateley kids are all so scared of the librarian.